Beet of the Wild

 Chive Blossom Vinegar makes a fun springtime project for the whole family!
 With its gorgeous pink hue, it also makes a lovely DIY edible gift.

-Chive blossoms have a similar flavour as chive shoots.
-So, this infused vinegar takes on a savoury flavour with hints of garlic and onion.
+Chive blossoms have a similar flavour to chive shoots.
+So, this infused vinegar takes on a savoury taste with hints of garlic and onion.
 It makes a delicious addition to any savoury dish or recipe that calls for vinegar.

 What Are Chive Blossoms?